The Case, The Goal and Why this Matters

-(Note: The murder-for-hire allegation is now an “uncharged crime” mentioned in the narcotics trafficking count of the New York Indictment.
-It is NOT a formal charge and, unlike an indictment, requires NO PROOF.
+(Note: The murder-for-hire allegation is now included as surplusage, which is an “uncharged crime” mentioned in the narcotics trafficking count of the New York Indictment.
+It is NOT a formal charge and requires NO PROOF.
 The defense has requested that the court have it removed, as it is prejudicial and irrelevant to the charges, but the judge denied this request).

 This case opens new legal territory.
 It will set precedent for the 21st century and pave the way for new laws and interpretations that could impact the future and freedom of the Internet.
 Bad law could be ushered in that we will be forced to live with.

 - If Ulbricht is convicted, it opens the door for the censure and erosion of a free Internet.
 Under present law, website hosts are not held responsible in civil cases for illegal actions on their sites.
-This case could set precedent and open the door for criminal liability for web hosts.
+This case could set precedent and open the door to criminal liability for web hosts.

-- A US citizen’s constitutional rights are being violated with vague allegations that do not cite specific crimes, a violation of the Fifth and Sixth Amendments of the Bill of Rights.
+- A US citizen’s constitutional rights are being violated with vague allegations that do not cite specific crimes, a violation of the Fifth and Sixth Amendments to the US Constitution.
 In addition, his Fourth Amendment rights have been violated with illegal warrants and searches and seizures lacking any warrant.
 If the government can misapply the law against Ulbricht, it can do it to any of us.

 - In its documents, the government equates the desire for privacy (use of Tor for example) with criminal intent.